una-language/una-language/readme.md

 }
 ```

-Setup your building tool to support transpiling `.una` files to JavaScript:
+Setup your build tool to support transpiling `.una` files to JavaScript:

 #### NodeJS